How to Hook up a DVD Player to Samsung/Sony/LG/Amazon Fire TV

 Then unplug your DVD player and TV before you connect them.
 This will prevent you from the likelihood of electric shocks and protects the equipment.

-HDMI: Connect one end of your HDMI cable to one of the HDMI jacks on the side or back of your TV, and the other end to the HDMI OUT jack on your DVD player.
+How to hook up a DVD player to a TV with HDMI: Connect one end of your HDMI cable to one of the HDMI jacks on the side or back of your TV, and the other end to the HDMI OUT jack on your DVD player.

-A/V Cables: Connect your AV cable to the AV IN jacks (Video/L/R or yellow/white/red ports) on your TV, and to the AV OUT jacks on the DVD player.
+How to connect a DVD player to a TV with red, white, yellow A/V Cables: Connect your AV cable to the AV IN jacks (Video/L/R or yellow/white/red ports) on your TV, and to the AV OUT jacks on the DVD player.
 It's worth noting that the yellow plug is for video, and the red and while ones are for audio.
 You need to make sure insert the different color plug into the corresponding color jack.

-Components Cables: Plug all five cords into the interfaces with the same color.
+How to connect a DVD player to a TV with Components Cables: Plug all five cords into the interfaces with the same color.
 If the Output area just contains green, blue and red colored interfaces, you need to plug the white and the second red cables into the audio output area.
 Then insert the other ends of these cables to your TV and make sure to match their colors.

 Step 3.
 Switch the TV to the Correct Channel for DVD